JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/fractaldim.md

 plot(xs, Hs)
 ylabel("\$H_1\$")
 xlabel("\$-\\log (\\epsilon)\$");
+tight_layout(pad=0.3) # hide
 savefig("genentropy1.png"); nothing # hide
 ```
 ![](genentropy1.png)

-The slope of the linear scaling region of the above plot is the generalized dimension (of order q = 2) for the attractor of the Lorenz system.
+The slope of the linear scaling region of the above plot is the generalized dimension (of order q = 1) for the attractor of the Lorenz system.

 Given that we _see_ the plot, we can estimate where the linear scaling region starts and ends.
 However, we can use the function [`linear_region`](@ref) to get an estimate of the result as well.
 First let's visualize what it does: